vaadin/skeleton-starter-flow-spring/README.md

 Open the Application class, right click on it and select "Debug 'Application.main()'"

 ### Command line

-From the command line you should use the Maven `spring-boot:run` target to run your application.
+From the command line you can use `./mvnw spring-boot:run` to run your application.

 You should not launch the Maven `spring-boot:run` target from your IDE as it will prevent breakpoints and debugging from working because it forks a new process.
 It might also prevent the server from being shut down properly, especially in Eclipse.

-If you want to run the application in the production mode, run `spring-boot:run -Pproduction`.
+If you want to run the application in the production mode, use `./mvnw spring-boot:run -Pproduction`.

+### Remote debugging using IDE + command line

+For advanced cases it can be useful to run the application from command line and attach to it from an IDE when you want to debug something.
+The project is set up to listen for a debug connection on port 5005 out of the box so if you run `./mvnw spring-boot:run` you can connect by adding a remote Java launch configuration to your IDE.

 ### Running Integration Tests